dpage/pg_marvin/README.md

 ### Image Classification

-This function will classify an image (stored as *bytea* data in a format supported by the Pillow Python library) using the specified model, which can be either a local directory or a library from Hugging Face.
-It will return the label and score for which there is the highest confidence:
+These function will classify an image (stored as *bytea* data or an external file in a format supported by the Pillow Python library) using the specified model, which can be either a local directory or a library from Hugging Face.
+It will return the label and score for which there is the highest confidence.

+This can be useful for searching or indexing data based on analysis of images; for example, consider an MRI scan that may or may not include markers of certain diseases.

 ```sql
 pg_marvin=# SELECT f.file, c.* FROM food f, marvin.classify_image(image, model => '/path/to/hotdog-not-hotdog') AS c